Utkarsh1504/DSA-Java/lessons/bitwise-operator.md

  * int (32 bit)
  * long (64 bit), and even
  * char (16 bit)

+Now let's see its type one by one:
  ## 1. Unary bitwise complement [~]
 This fancy name basically means bit negation.
 It takes every single bit of the number and flips its value,i.e, ~0 becomes 1 and vice versa.
 It is the 1's complement of the number.
 Unary means that it needs just one operand.
 The operator is `~` and it is just placed before the number:
 ```java